|Judy K. Brantley/Wilson (#46578531)|

 |Bio and Links|

 PLEASE.......when you find your relative's page, leave flowers and at least a short note.
 In that note, state your relationship to that person.
 This is a great way to find living members of your family.
-If you leave nothing, they do not know you are out there somewhere.
+If you leave nothing, no one knows you are out there.
 Leaving this lets them know that you are also kin to them and they will contact you.
 This is a win, win situation.

 The Story Tellers...We are the Chosen.

 My feelings are in each family there is one who seems called to find the ancestors.
 To put flesh on their bones and make them live again, to tell the family story and to feel that somehow they know and approve.
 To me, doing genealogy is not a cold gathering of facts but, instead, breathing life into all who have gone before.
 We are the story tellers of the tribe.
 All tribes have one.
 We have been called, as it were, by our genes.

 Those who have gone before cry out to us: Tell our story.
 So, we do.